RichardMoot/DeepGrail/README.md

 # DeepGrail

 This repository contains an experimental set of Jupyter notebooks and Python files replacing my older part-of-speech taggers and supertaggers with modern deep learning versions.
-A summary of my deep learning experiments using TLGbank data to develop such part-of-speech taggers and supertaggers can be found below.
+A summary of my deep learning experiments using [TLGbank data](https://richardmoot.github.io/TLGbank/) to develop such part-of-speech taggers and supertaggers can be found below.

-### Dependencies

-These scripts and notebooks require some package for producing distributional vector representations for words.
-This can be either `fastText` (using https://fasttext.cc/docs/en/crawl-vectors.html) or `ELMo` (recommended, using https://github.com/HIT-SCIR/ELMoForManyLangs).
+This code has been designed to work together with the [GrailLight parser](https://github.com/RichardMoot/GrailLight) to provide a wide-coverage syntactic and semantic parser for French.

 ### Supertagger results and comparison with previous results